forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 This is how I started.
 I was in the trucking industry and was working on the dock driving a fork-lift.
 I had a new wife and baby on the way so, school would have been tough.
 I needed that green stuff.
 I just waited until the shop had an opening and went down and talked to the the shop manager and away I went.
 It was not a bump free path.
 There are lots of holes to fill when you are trained this way.

 The struggle is real for the mechanic trainee.
 Once you are taught something you are then expected to know that thing for eternity.
 In many cases there are evaluations on a monthly basis and your skills are put to the test on jobs by yourself.
 There is a certain amount of stress that goes with all this and can be difficult if you have a hard time under pressure.
-But, it also depends o the culture of the particular shop you get a job in.
+But, it also depends on the culture of the particular shop you get a job in.

 Most mechanics do not double as teachers.
 Some will even resent having to teach you.
 I heard a lot of "that's not in my job description" talk when I was in it but, worse for those I seen walk through it after me.
 It can depend on your attitude also.
 You have to be very humble and never assume or think you know more than the mechanic.
 You have to be a teachable person.
 If you are a corrector or do not like to take advice oh boy maybe not the path for you.
 One of the most important things if you find yourself in this role is to follow the steps instructed to you. *If your boss says "do it this way" Don't try to find a better way!* Do it his way.
-Later whe your experienced you can try those things.
+Later when your experienced you can try those things.
 Whether or not you can handle this well will be a major factor in your success with this path.

 #The breakdown